 In this paper, the regulatory framework for hydrogen within the EU was identified and it was found that several new policy developments were required to enable the business case for several of the PDA I projects.

-March 2024 - PDA II Policy Paper
+Jul 2023 - PDA II Policy Paper

-This policy paper was written in March 2024.
+This policy paper will be published in July 2023.
 EU climate policy is continuously being developed and new EU policies will pass in the near future.